 Hello!
 Welcome back to my in-depth, chapter-by-chapter review of Dr. Afrin’s book on mast cell disease, Never Bet Against Occam.
-If you haven’t seen the first seven parts yet, you can read the entire series by clicking here.
-Then you need to click here and buy this book for yourself.
+If you haven’t already, you need to click here and buy this book for yourself.
 While you’re at it, grab a second copy for your doctor, too!!

 Please note that I am not affiliated in any way with Dr. Afrin or his book.
 I am just a patient who fully supports and endorses his work.
 I happily paid full price for his book and would do it again, because it’s that good!

 Dr. Afrin is a hematologist who has seen over 1,000 patients with this disease, which means he is a wealth of knowledge for both us as patients and our doctors and we are so very lucky to have him.
 With his books and lectures we can all better understand this incredibly complex disease.
 In fact, you can watch his entire video presentation on mast cell activation syndrome by clicking on the MCAD Explained tab at the top of this page then scroll down to the first video on the page.
 It’s the most up-to-date and thorough one I’ve seen so far and his book has even more to offer, which is why I’m sharing just a fraction of it here at MastCellDisease.com.